catamphetamine/serverless-functions/README.md

 ## Errors

 To return an error from a function one can throw an instance of `Error` with an optional `httpStatusCode` property.
-The HTTP Response status code is gonna be the value of the `httpStatusCode` property (or `500`) and the HTTP Response JSON object is gonna contain `errorMessage` and `statusCode` properties.
+The HTTP Response status code is gonna be the value of the `httpStatusCode` property (or `500`) and the HTTP Response JSON object is gonna contain `error?: object` and `statusCode: number`.
+The `error` object contains `message: string` and all properties from `error.data`, if it's present.

 ```js
 export default async function() {